Precision oncology, genetic testing for diagnosis, prognosis and most effective cancer treatment

 Message from the CEO

-According to the NIH RePORTER database, our laboratory has been awarded / funded research projects 99 times through the NCI/NIH and U.S. Department of Veterans Affairs.
-We have several US patents in the field of urology and oncology resulting from major NCI/NIH funding initiatives.
+According to the NIH RePORTER database, our laboratory has been awarded 99 research grants through the National Cancer Institute (NCI), the National Institutes of Health (NIH), and the U.S. Department of Veterans Affairs.
+These sustained funding efforts have led to the development of several U.S. patents in the fields of urology and oncology, many of which stem from major NCI/NIH-funded initiatives.

-At GeneVerify, Inc., we are developing in vitro diagnostic reagents for research laboratory- based assays for analysis of a set of oncogenes in various cancers using real-time PCR technology.
-We are also developing novel medical technologies to target these oncogenes that will provide the most effective and highly specific treatment for various cancers.
-These are the most powerful research and innovative technologies that can save the lives of millions of cancer patients.
+At GeneVerify, Inc., we are developing in vitro diagnostic (IVD) reagents for research laboratory-based assays to analyze a defined set of oncogenes across various cancer types using real-time PCR technology.
+In addition, we are advancing novel medical technologies designed to precisely target these oncogenes, aiming to deliver highly specific and effective treatments.
+These innovative diagnostic and therapeutic approaches represent some of the most powerful tools in cancer research and hold the potential to save millions of lives worldwide.

 Founder, CEO and President